operasoftware/devopera/src/articles/_posts/2009-03-06-javascript-best-practices.md

 		}
 	}();

-Again, this appproach is not without issues.
+Again, this approach is not without issues.
 None of these are available from the outside at all any more.
 If you want to make them available you need to wrap the things you want to make public in a `return` statement:

 	myNameSpace = function() {
 		var current = null;